 - Plant drought-resistant trees and plants.

 - If you really want to be a sophisticated water user, invest in a weather-based irrigation controller—or a smart controller.
 These devices will automatically adjust the watering time and frequency based on soil moisture, rain, wind, and evaporation and transpiration rates.
+Contact your water utility to see if they offer rebates for a smart controller

 - Instead of using water, use a broom to clean driveways, sidewalks and patios.